Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 Cash-on-cash return (hold, unlevered) 4.0%

 This calculator models after-tax proceeds from an AB 1033 ADU condo sale versus the annual NOI from holding both units as rentals.
 Consult your CPA for tax treatment specific to your situation, and confirm city opt-in status before proceeding.
 NextGen Coastal does not provide tax or legal advice.
-Built by NextGen Coastal
+NextGen Coastal logo mark Built by NextGen Coastal

-The underlying framework requires that the ADU and the primary dwelling be held as a common-interest development under the Davis-Stirling Common Interest Development Act (Civil Code § 4000 et seq.).
-The owner who sells the ADU becomes the declarant of a two-unit (or more, if multiple ADUs exist) condominium regime, filing a declaration of covenants, conditions, and restrictions (CC&Rs), a condominium plan, and establishing an HOA with a reserve study and operating budget.
-This is not a simple lot split — it is a full CID creation, with all the administrative and financial overhead that entails.
+The legal mechanism requires that both the ADU and the primary dwelling be organized as a common-interest development under the Davis-Stirling Common Interest Development Act (Civil Code § 4000 et seq.).
+The selling owner becomes the declarant of a two-unit (or larger, if multiple ADUs are present) condominium regime.
+You must file a declaration of covenants, conditions, and restrictions; a condominium plan; and you must establish an HOA with a reserve study and operating budget.
+This is not a lot split.
+It is a full CID creation, with the administrative and financial overhead that goes with it.

-Critically, AB 1033 does not override local zoning, design review, or coastal-zone permitting.
-The ADU itself must have been legally permitted under state ADU law (Gov. Code § 65852.2 or § 65852.22), and in the Coastal Zone the city's AB 1033 ordinance must conform to the certified Local Coastal Program.
-The California Coastal Commission reviews the underlying ADU permit for coastal-development compliance, but the condo-conversion act itself is administrative and does not trigger a new CDP unless the LCP explicitly requires one.
+AB 1033 does not preempt local zoning, design review, or coastal permitting.
+The ADU must have been legally permitted under state ADU law (Gov. Code § 65852.2 or § 65852.22).
+In the Coastal Zone, the city's AB 1033 ordinance must conform to the certified Local Coastal Program, and the California Coastal Commission reviews the underlying ADU permit for coastal-development compliance.
+The condo-conversion act itself is administrative; it does not trigger a new CDP unless the LCP explicitly demands one.

-Detached ADU on a suburban California residential street, tree-lined cul-de-sac, no ocean visible, afternoon light
+Detached ADU on a suburban California residential street

-Clean technical illustration of AB 1033 ADU condo conversion decision flowchart with labeled decision points and outcome paths
+AB 1033 ADU-to-condo conversion decision flowchart with labeled outcome paths

 City Opt-In Landscape: Who Has Adopted, Who Is Resisting